Here we provide general guidelines to authors on preparation of the article for submission to UBJ.

 Non-native English speaking authors are required to have their texts approved by a native English speaker who is an expert in botany or mycology.
 Manuscripts written in poor English may be returned to the authors for correction or rejected without review.

-As you prepare your submission, follow the specifications set out below.
+As you prepare your submission, please follow the specifications set out below.

 All texts are to be prepared in Microsoft Word formats (.doc, .docx).
 Use a 12 point font, preferably Times New Roman, 1.5 lines spacing.
 All texts must be left-justified (i.e. right margin is uneven), words not hyphenated.
 Pages should be numbered consecutively, with margins at least 2 cm wide on all sides of the page.

 Articles should include title, author(s) names, abstracts and main text (see below).

 The title should be a concise description of the reported work in a sentence case.
 The title does not include nomenclatural authorities; higher taxonomic names can be included.

 Place complete names of all authors (last names capitalized) in one line; list each institutional affiliation and full postal address in one paragraph; add an e-mail address of the corresponding author; provide ORCID IDs of all authors, if available.